eea/eionet.datalake/README.md

 ----------------------
 The default configuration is to allow you to deploy to your own workstation directly.
 You install the target/datalake.war to Tomcat's webapps directory as ROOT.war.
 You can make it create an initial user with administrator rights by setting system properties to configure the application.

-On a CentOS system you can start Tomcat with the environment variable JAVA_OPTS set to some value or add lines to /etc/sysconfig/tomcat that looks like this:
+On a CentOS system you can start Tomcat with the environment variable CATALINA_OPTS set to some value or add lines to /etc/sysconfig/tomcat that looks like this:
 ```
-JAVA_OPTS="-Dcas.service=http://datalake.com -Dinitial.username=myname"
+CATALINA_OPTS="-Dcas.service=http://datalake.com -Dinitial.username=myname"
-JAVA_OPTS="$JAVA_OPTS -Ddb.url=jdbc:h2:tcp://localhost:8043//work/datalakedb -Dstorage.dir=/work -Dupload.dir=/work"
+CATALINA_OPTS="$CATALINA_OPTS -Ddb.url=jdbc:h2:tcp://localhost:8043//work/datalakedb -Dstorage.dir=/work -Dupload.dir=/work"
 ```
 These are the properties you can set:
 ```